fgimenez/soa-tools-cookbook/README.md

     $ bootstrap.sh

 It installs the required Vagrant plugins and launchs the machine.
-After the process you have a orientdb instance running in ```soa-tools.local``` host, ip 33.33.33.33 (you may need to provide root privileges to allow vagrant-hostmanager do its duty).
-You may, for example, access the WSO2 Governance Registry Console from https://soa-tools.local:9443/carbon
+After the process you have a carbon instance running in ```soa-tools.local``` host, ip 33.33.33.33 (you may need to provide root privileges to allow vagrant-hostmanager do its duty) with the default component given to the chef-solo provisioner in the ```Vagrantfile```.
+Then you can access the access the component's Console from https://soa-tools.local:9443/carbon

 Contributing
 ------------